Getting help shouldn’t feel like climbing a mountain in the dark with a monkey on your head while wearing flip flops.

 Hi Stacey,

-My name is [your name] and I’m reaching out to see if you’re currently accepting new clients.
+My name is [your name] and I’m reaching out to see if you’re currently accepting new clients for therapy.
 I am [fill in the blank—examples: queer, trans, Autistic, ADHD, depressed, etc.], and I’m looking for a therapist who can help me.
 I’m especially drawn to the kind of work you describe on your website.

 I’d love to know more about your availability and next steps.